torsday/notebook/GLOSSARY.md

 https://github.com/GitbookIO/gitbook

+## Interfaces

+Specifies what methods a class must implement (an interface).
+An interface is slightly more abstract than an abstract class, because it does not imply an 'is a' relationship with classes that inherit it.

 ## Repository

 A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection